-1. Residential developments of different heights and densities may be permitted where the scale and character is in keeping with existing or planned surrounding residential heights and densities.

-- 2. Group building projects shall be permitted where the zoning By-law is amended to accommodate such developments, and where there are adequate water supply and sewage disposal systems. - 3.
-High density residential uses and facilities for seniors should be located close to public service facilities and with access onto a major street.
+- 1. Residential developments of different heights and densities may be permitted where the scale and character is in keeping with existing or planned surrounding residential heights and densities. - 2.
+Group building projects shall be permitted where the zoning By-law is amended to accommodate such developments, and where there are adequate water supply and sewage disposal systems. - 3.
+Residential uses and facilities for seniors should be located close to public service facilities and with access onto a major street.
 Preference should be given to developments with close and safe access to convenience shopping facilities and healthcare facilities. - 4.
+High density residential areas should be close to commercial areas or downtowns and have ready access to a major street. - 5.
+High density residential uses should only be permitted in fully serviced areas. - 6.
 All residential development should include a generous area devoted to open space to be utilized as privacy areas for occupants, snow storage area, and landscaping.
-Existing natural vegetation will be conserved where possible especially along waterways. - 5.
+Existing natural vegetation will be conserved where possible especially along waterways. - 7.
 Adequate parking shall be provided on-site or within a short walking distance.
-Parking areas should not impair views, block entrances and should be appropriately set back from habitable windows. - 6.
-Street lighting should be provided as a measure of public safety in settlement areas, and may be provided for in other areas where warranted. - 7.
+Parking areas should not impair views, block entrances and should be appropriately set back from habitable windows. - 8.
+Street lighting should be provided as a measure of public safety in settlement areas, and may be provided for in other areas where warranted. - 9.
 Land use compatibility shall be considered in the design and development or redevelopment of residential areas.
 This includes establishing or respecting building setbacks, separation distances, and influence areas from incompatible land uses (e.g. sewage treatment facilities, waste management facilities, industrial uses, mineral extraction operations etc.).
-Such uses should be located to avoid existing and future residential areas. - 8.
-Service areas for delivery and waste disposal pick-up shall be provided for all medium and high density residential developments and shall be located to minimize or avoid any incompatible or health safety concern. - 9.
-Provision shall be made for proper vehicular access and circulation for firefighting and other emergency vehicles.
-This may include dedicated or posted fire lanes. - 10.
-High density residential areas should be close to commercial areas or downtowns and have ready access to a major street. - 11.
-High density residential uses should only be permitted in fully serviced areas. - 12.
+Such uses should be located to avoid existing and future residential areas. - 10.
+Service areas for delivery and waste disposal pick-up shall be provided for all medium and high density residential developments and shall be located to minimize or avoid any incompatible or health safety concern.

+- 11. Provision shall be made for proper vehicular access and circulation for firefighting and other emergency vehicles.
+This may include dedicated or posted fire lanes. - 12.
 Residential design should emphasize the retention, conservation or enhancement of the natural environment and consider the effects of climate change. - 13.
 Residential areas should be designed to incorporate public service facilities, notably the clustering of community facilities such as parks, schools, arenas, and community centres with safe linkages, particularly pedestrian linkages to residential neighbourhoods. - 14.
 Residential buildings shall be designed to be accessible where required under the Accessibility for Ontarians with Disabilities Act.
 Provision shall be made in medium and high density residential developments for accessible parking.
-Properties that are protected for cultural heritage values may require unique accessibility plans that work

-- with unique cultural values. - 15.
+Properties that are protected for cultural heritage values may require unique accessibility plans that work with unique cultural values. - 15.
 Condominium developments may be permitted where the proponent meets the development requirements of a Local municipality. - 16.
 In the design of residential developments, Local Municipalities may regulate building elevations, location and spacing to protect views, vistas and solar access.